dapr/go-sdk/Readme.md

 Similarly to Service, Dapr client provides two methods to invoke an operation on a [Dapr-defined binding](https://docs.dapr.io/developing-applications/building-blocks/bindings/).
 Dapr supports input, output, and bidirectional bindings.

-For simple, output only biding:
+For simple, output only binding:

 ```go
 in := &dapr.InvokeBindingRequest{ Name: "binding-name", Operation: "operation-name" }